dorkbox/SystemTray/README.md

 ```
 ```
 Note: This library does NOT use SWT for system-tray support, only for the purpose
       of lessening the jar dependencies.
-Changing it to be SWT-based is not be difficult, just remember that SWT on linux *already* starts up the GTK main event loop.
+Changing it to be SWT-based is not difficult, just remember that SWT on linux *already* starts up the GTK main event loop.
 ```